-- District EL Coach will screen the student using the ELPS within 30 days if registering after school year has commenced. - a.
+- District EL Coach will screen the student using the ELPS (within 2 weeks after the enrollment date) - a.
 If student qualifies the student will begin services.
-An SBLC meeting must be held to determine appropriate services for the individual student according to the EL Accommodation Form. - SBLC must review student progress annually and ensure proper documentation on each individual student's progress (RTI process).
-Documentation will be maintained in WebPams and in student EL folder at the school level.
+An SBLC meeting will be held to determine appropriate services for individual student according to EL Plan.
+Parents must be invited to attend the meeting.
+A translator will be provided if necessary.
+Parents do have the right to refuse having their child placed in the English Learner Program.
+However, the child must, by law, take the ELPT assessment in the Spring. - SBLC must review student progress annually and ensure proper documentation on each individual student's progress (RTI process).
+Documentation will be maintained in JCampus and in student EL folder. - A Future Kindergarten student will be considered proficient if they score Level 3 or better in all four domains.
+The student would then not be identified as an EL and would not require EL support services.